Winston K. Borkowski

 A native Floridian from Daytona Beach, Winston has spent his entire life on, near or in the water.

-His connection to Florida’s waters has influenced his career from his days as a student collecting water samples for his graduate research, to his first career as a state fisheries biologist, to the present as one of the firm’s water law specialists.
+His connection to Florida’s waters has influenced his career from his days as a student collecting water samples for his graduate research, to his first career as a state fisheries biologist, to his present of-counsel role as one of the firm’s water law specialists.
 Winston helps guide public and private sector clients as they navigate the maze of state and federal regulations that make up Florida water law.
 As a member of the firm’s water law team, Winston routinely handles matters involving NPDES discharge permits, TMDLs and state and federal water quality standards.
 Winston’s affinity for water does not limit his practice.
 Winston has helped clients obtain land use approvals from residential neighborhoods to coal-fired power plants.
 He has handled real estate transactions from residential closings to multi-million dollar commercial projects.
 He has litigated real estate issues from quieting title to several square miles of land to cure an error in an 1854 government survey to litigating his client’s statutory right to filled lands in the Florida Keys.
 Winston has defended clients facing state and federal enforcement actions and federal citizens’ suits initiated by advocacy organizations.
 Having practiced in Florida for over 32 years, Winston has litigated cases in state and federal court from Pensacola to Key West.
 When not practicing water law, Winston prefers to be on the water, fishing, kayaking and, more recently, attempting the elusive art of fly fishing.

 - Florida State University College of Law, J.D. (with honors)